 Schools are to determine the content of sex education at primary school.
 Sex education 'should ensure that both boys and girls are prepared for the changes that adolescence brings and - drawing on knowledge of the human life cycle set out in the national curriculum for science - how a baby is conceived and born'.

-At Newlyn School, we believe children should understand the facts about human reproduction before they leave primary school so we teach the children following the Jigsaw guidance as part of the Summer 2 unit Changing Me.
-We define Sex Education as understanding human reproduction.
+At Newlyn School, we believe children should understand the facts about human reproduction before they leave primary school so.....

+We define Sex Education as..... (e.g. understanding human reproduction)